Library > Lead Generation

 What is Lead Generation?

-Why is lead generation important for B2B marketing?
+Why is lead gen important for B2B marketing?

-Lead generation is the lifeblood of B2B marketing for several reasons.
+Lead gen is the lifeblood of B2B marketing for several reasons.

 First and foremost, it drives revenue growth.
 The more leads a business can generate, the higher the potential for sales and revenue growth.
 Leads are the first step in the sales funnel, and without them, the funnel dries up.